 flake salt to garnish

-- Prepare a quarter sheet pan (or a 9x13 if you don't have one) by making a parchment paper sling, covering the bottom and coming up two of the sides with a little extra so you can lift the brownies out of the pan.
+- Prepare a quarter sheet pan (or an 8x8 or 9x9 pan) by making a parchment paper sling, covering the bottom and coming up two of the sides with a little extra so you can lift the brownies out of the pan.
 Cover the parchment with oil, using spray or a brush.

 - In a double boiler (or a bowl over a pot with a little water in the bottom!), melt the chocolate and the butter together, stirring occasionally.